 – If the display is blank, press any button to turn on the Instant Pot.

-On older models of the Instant Pot, the Pressure Cook program was referred to as Manual.
+On older models of the Instant Pot, the Pressure Cook button is called Manual.
 If you see a recipe that tells you to use the Manual setting, use the Pressure Cook function.

-To set the Instant Pot to high pressure, press the Pressure Level button.
+On some models, to set the Instant Pot to high pressure, press the Pressure Level button.
 It allows you to toggle between High and Low pressure.
+On other models, select the Pressure Cook function, and you’ll be able to program the pressure level and cooking time on the display panel using the knob.

-The amount of time it takes for the pressure cooker to reach pressure and the float valve to go up depends on the amount of liquid in the Instant Pot and the temperature of the food.
-The more liquid and the colder the food, the longer it takes the pressure cooker to reach pressure.
+The amount of time it takes to reach pressure and the float valve to go up depends on the amount of liquid inside the cooker and the temperature of the food.
+The more liquid in the pot and the colder the food, the longer it takes the Instant Pot pressure cooker to reach pressure.

 If the Instant Pot has about 2 cups of liquid, it may take 10 minutes for the Instant Pot to reach pressure if the food isn’t frozen.
-If the Instant Pot has more liquid, it can take 15 to 30 minutes.
+The Instant Pot can take 15 to 30 minutes if it has more liquid.

 Recipes for the Instant Pot

-Here’s a tip for you: don’t try to improvise or wing it with your first recipe.
-Select a recipe from a trusted Instant Pot or Pressure Cooker cookbook or blog, and follow the recipe as written.
+Don’t try to improvise or wing it with your first recipe.
+Select a recipe from a trusted Instant Pot or Pressure Cooker cookbook or blog and follow it as written.

 If you want to make changes or adjustments, you might want to contact the blogger or ask for advice from an experienced Instant Pot user.